xoxzo/blog.xoxzo.com/content/Announcements/patent-granted-201712-en.md

-Title: A patent granted for Xoxzo's DIN technology
+Title: Patent granted for Xoxzo's Dial In Numbers technology
 Date: 2017-12-19 14:00
 Slug: patent-granted-201712
 Lang: en
 Tags: patent; Xoxzo; incoming-calls; DIN;
 Author: Aiko Yokoyama
-Summary: Xoxzo was granted a patent on the system to receive/process incoming calls this year.
+Summary: Xoxzo was granted a patent for the system to receive and process incoming calls.

 Thank you very much for your continuous support for [Xoxzo Cloud Telephony Platform](https://www.xoxzo.com/en/) and [SMS Delivery API Service EZSMS](https://www.ezsms.biz/ja/) .

-We are pleased to announce that Xoxzo acquired a patent on telephone reception system and the control method and program of server on November 24, 2017.
+We are pleased to announce that Xoxzo acquired a patent on telephone reception system and the control method and program of servers, utilized by our Dial In Numbers fuctionality on November 24, 2017.

 ![patent-certificate](/images/patent.jpg)

 [Patent Office](https://www.jpo.go.jp/indexj.htm) has
 [Patent system to protect technology](https://www.jpo.go.jp/beginner/beginner_03.html)